This rich and creamy frosting is insanely easy to make for any and all of your cake, cookie, and cupcake frosting needs!

 Vanilla Buttercream Frosting Recipe

-- 2 to 4 tablespoons milk or whipping cream ** see notes
+- 4 to 6 tablespoons milk or heavy cream ** see notes

 - 1 teaspoon pure vanilla extract (optional)